nope/Tipattern/README.txt

 * add tag "if_data"
 * add tag "section_description"
 * add native support to cache
+* add cache cleaning when site is update
 * add description, meta-key, meta-description in section and category
 * add native support to import ed export template
 * modify layout in write tab
 * initial support to "home" section
+* modify table creation to add new features

 nb: this mod is ustable